by Shelley Alden Brooks, UC Press.

-The cover prize is $29.95 and we sell it to you for $30 (including tax and shipping within the US!)
+The cover prize is $29.95 and we sell it to you for $25.00.
 Anyone who cares about Big Sur should read this.

 Why aren’t there more houses, turn-lanes, billboards, hotels, lights on at night, walkways down to the beaches, parking lots, interpretive signs, traffic lights, bathrooms, etc. in Big Sur?
 How likely are these developments in the future?
 And how does Big Sur’s experience compare to that of other prime California destinations?